 Clearly, something real and effective has to be done to address the problem of distribution system leakage on a fundamental basis.
-As the noted management authority Peter Drucker repeatedly emphasized, "If you can't manage it," and
+As the noted management authority Peter Drucker repeatedly emphasized, "If you can't measure it, you can't manage it" and

 Let us now assume that the establishment of a low uncertainty large water flow calibration facility results in only a 5% reduction of the aforementioned 2016 California statewide water loss of \$131,522,263.
 The resulting annual water savings would be equivalent to \$6,576,113 per year.
-This savings per year is already significantly more than the initial cost for the establishment of the calibration facility plus annual operational costs of \$3-5 million and \$300K-500K, respectively.10 Note that this is a recurring annual savings, and with the further improvement of measurement and further minimization of leakage due to calibration, said savings of \$6.5 million/year will only continue to grow.
+This savings per year is already significantly more than the initial cost for the establishment of the calibration facility plus annual operational costs of \$3-5 million and \$300K-500K, respectively.14 Note that this is a recurring annual savings, and with the further improvement of measurement and further minimization of leakage due to calibration, said savings of \$6.5 million/year will only continue to grow.
 Note furthermore that these are direct cost savings, and do not include minimization of losses due to potential loss of economic development due to water unavailability, crop losses, etc.

-Costs for the initial construction and commissioning of the low uncertainty large flow calibration facility are estimated to be \$3-5 million, depending on what is currently available on site, degree of desired automation, etc. After the initial establishment of the facility, subsequent annual operational costs would be approximately \$300K-500K, depending on calibration volume.
+^{14.} Costs for the initial construction and commissioning of the low uncertainty large flow calibration facility are estimated to be \$3-5 million, depending on what is currently available on site, degree of desired automation, etc. Most of the costs will be for the piping runs/manifolds and large (automated) valves.
+After the initial establishment of the facility, subsequent annual operational costs would be approximately \$300K-500K, depending on calibration volume.